mapbender/mapbender-documentation/en/customization/commands.rst

 The print assistant is then updated in the backend of Mapbender and two new lines appear: mode and queue.
 Mode is set to "queue" and queue is set to "global", if the print jobs are expected to be accessible to all colleagues.
-The new tab "print jobs" appears in the print client pop-up window.
+The new tab "Recent jobs" (which shows your scheduled print jobs) appears in the print client pop-up window.

 To run the jobs the following commands can be used.